practicalli/spacemacs/spacemacs-basics/working-with-projects/searching-projects.md

 `RET` selects the search result and shows the file and line in the current buffer.

+`SPC s l` will repeat the last search

+`M-n` and `M-p` will scroll through the search patterns whenever the search pop-up window is open

 ![Spacemacs Helm-Ag ripgrep pattern search results](/images/spacemacs-helm-ag-ripgrep-pattern-search.png)

 ## Search tool binary
 Searching requires an external tool to be available on your system PATH.
 [Ripgrep](https://github.com/BurntSushi/ripgrep) is the recommended search tool, although [silver searcher (ag)](/alternative-tooling/silversearcher-ag.md) is a viable alternative.
 Using `grep` is noticeably slower and has fewer options for searching.